DigitalMachine01/K-RC-/README.md

-# K-RC-
+# K&R C
-This repo is to push K&amp;R C example programs.
+This repo is to push K&R C example programs.